 2.5 In vitro cytotoxicity and compatibility

 All neutralized samples were cut with a cork borer of diameter 12 mm after soaking in 1% P/S-PBS solution overnight for rehydration.
-All specimens were sterilized by immersi70% EtOH solution for 2 hours and evaporation of the ethanol for 24 hours in a Biological Safety Cabinet (Type-II) (BSC) an extra 15-minute exposure.
+All specimens were sterilized by immersion in 70% EtOH solution for 2 hours and evaporation of the ethanol for 24 hours in a Biological Safety Cabinet (Type-II) (BSC) followed by an extra 15-minute exposure to UV.
 MG-63 cells, which are commonly used in related studies as an important in vitro cell model, were seeded onto sterile porous p/CaP_CS scaffolds in 24-well plates at 20,000 cells per sample in 50 ml fully supplemented media.
 The samples were incubated using standard protocols at 37 °C and 5% CO2 in a fully humidified incubator to allow cell adhesion to the substrate for 3 h before 1 ml fully supplemented media was added to each well [25].
 The samples were cultured for 15 days with regular media changes.

 2.5.1 Cell morphology